raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 regard to inactivity timeouts and session termination, not as previously prescribed in the earlier specification for DNS over TCP {{!RFC7766}}.

+Note that for clients that implement only the TLVs defined in this base specification, sending a DSO Keepalive TLV is the only response-requiring DSO request message they have available to initiate a DSO Session.
+Even for clients that do implement other DSO TLVs, for simplicity they MAY elect to always send an initial DSO Keepalive request message as their way of initiating a DSO Session.

 ***

 ### Connection Sharing {#sharing}